-Classical guitarist George Seror III has been performing and teaching guitar for over ten years.
-He recently joined the faculty is an artist-in-residence in the Music Department at the University at Albany.
+Classical guitarist George Seror III has been performing and teaching guitar for over fifteen years.
+He recently joined the faculty as an artist-in-residence in the Department of Music and Theatre at the University at Albany.
 He holds degrees in Music Performance/Education and Music Business from Schenectady County Community College and a Bachelor of Arts with honors from the University at Albany in Music and Psychology.
 He studied classical guitar with Sten Isachsen, Joel Brown, and Paul Quigley.
-George received a Master of Arts in Psychology in 2011 and is currently completing a Ph.D. in Cognitive Developmental Psychology.
-He is a member of the Society for Music Perception and Cognition where he presented his master’s thesis research on pitch perception in consonant and dissonant harmonic intervals at the 2011 conference.
-George also serves as adjunct lecturer in the Psychology Department where his current research focuses on music cognition, memory, and attention.
+George received a Master of Arts in Psychology in 2011 and is currently a Ph.D. candidate in Cognitive Developmental Psychology.
+He is a member of the Society for Music Perception and Cognition.
+George also serves as adjunct lecturer and researcher in the Psychology Department.
+His current research focuses on music perception cognition, auditory memory, and attention.
+His published work includes papers on pitch perception, consonance and dissonance, and emotion in music.

 George performs regularly as a solo artist and chamber musician, including performances for the Classical Guitar Society of Upstate New York; Christ the King Church in Guilderland, NY; St. John the Evangelist Church in Schenectady, NY; and two recent performances as part of a guitar orchestra with the Los Angeles Guitar Quartet.
 He has also performed in master classes with Matthew Ardizzone and 2011 Guitar Foundation of America International Competition winner Vladimir Gorbach.